sftcd/openssl/esnistuff/design.md

 			#endif

 Notes:
-- Need to figure out a doxygen-equivalent way to produce the above Will add pseudo-code or similar descriptions of non-obvious things.
 - The above are only externally visible, internal functions below.
 - Various functions (but mostly ``SSL_ESNI_enc``) should be modified to be more consistent with other internal APIs, e.g. to have as their main